mksuni/python-app-fabric-api-gql/README.md

-# Python app using Fabric API for GraphQL
+# Build a data app using Fabric API for GraphQL

 This project is a sample implementation of a using [Fabric API for GraphQL](https://learn.microsoft.com/fabric/data-engineering/api-graphql-overview) with a Flask Application to get data from Fabric SQL database.